Can a landlord break a lease? That is contingent on your lease and behaviors.

 Lease Agreements are created to protect both parties.
 Landlords and tenants.
 Assuming each party is in good standing with their agreed obligations, the agreement cannot be broken.

 Tenants have a lot of protection from state and federal laws.
-Research your state specific laws.
-Landlords are often required to provide a notice and period of correction.
-If tenants fail to correct their violations in time, the landlord has legal rights to terminate the lease.
+Research your state specific Landlord-Tenant laws.
+Landlords are often required to provide notice and a period of correction.
+If tenants fail to correct their violations in time, the landlord has the legal rights to terminate the lease.

 Can a landlord break your lease?
 Yes but now you are better prepared to handle this situation.